JongSeokJang/Sogang-Embedded-System-Software/README.md

 ### Goal
 Implement program with system call programming, module programming and device driver implementation

+### Implementation
+1. Create a module including device drivers(**gpio_fnd, gpio_led, fpga_fnd, fpga_led, fpga_dot, pga_text_lcd) and timer module
+2. Create system call to return a variable with input of multiple parameters
+3. Create application to print by using created module and system call

 ### Progress
 **'14.
 05. 07.**
 - analyze requirements and plan for project

 **'14.
 05. 08.**
 - analyze given examples of device driver and it's application

+**'14.
+05. 20.**
+- creating basic frame work of module

 ### Work in progress...